nyahehnagi/tech_tests/bank_tech_test/README.md

 It has the following public methods
 - deposit(amount) - accepts an amount
 - withdraw(amount) - accepts an amount
-- getTransactions() - returns a list of transactions against the account
+- getBalance() - returns the current balance
-- getBalance(transactionLocation) accepts an index of a transaction to compute what the balance was at the time of the transaction
-- printStatment() - returns a formatted statement of all transactions
+- printStatment() - prints a formatted statement of all transactions
 ## StatementFormatter = Responsible for formatting a statement
 It has the following public methods

-generateStatement(account) = accepts an account and returns a formatted statement
+generateStatement(transactions) = accepts a list of transactions and returns a formatted string

 # Bank tech test